Jthomas54/imageReveal/README.md

 *title - the title of the overlay (imageReveal will override this in favor of the title attribute) *content - this body content of the overlay (imageReveal will override this in favor of the data-content attribute)

+\* the height and width properties default to the value of "auto".
+When using "auto", imageReveal will get the height and width from the img it is applied to

 ######Example Usage:
 HTML:
 `<img src="http://placekitten.com/200/200" title="A kitten" data-content="This text will be displayed to the user on hover" />`